 Once in the garden, users would navigate a maze to find the hidden fragrance bottles and unlock surprises.
 A shower of rose petals would fall from the top of the screen when users found all five bottles.
 The ad would also encourage users to visit the Gucci website to purchase the Bloom fragrances.

-Challenges in the path of AR advertising
+Challenges of AR advertising

 Although AR is a promising advertising technology, there are certain factors that limit its possibilities.
 Given the current technological landscape, it may be some time before AR reaches its full potential.
 Here are some of the boundaries you might run into when developing AR campaigns.